This is based on opinion. Please don't list it on a work's trope example list.

-Tear Jerker: Drawn to Life
+Tear Jerker / Drawn to Life

-The sequel, at least the DS version, is arguably even worse.
-It is almost impossible to explain how mind-blowingly depressing the ending is if you realize just what it entails.
-It's not as well pulled off as the ending in the first game, but DANG.
-You basically find out that the WHOLE time, everything, the entire world of Raposa has just been a dream of the kid Mike, in the real world, in a LIFE-THREATENING COMA.
+The sequel, at least the DS version, is even worse.
+The entire world of Raposa has just been a dream of the kid Mike, in the real world, in a life-threatening coma.
 When he finally wakes up because of your efforts, all of the Raposa vanish.
 Every.
 Single.
 One.
 While Mike, the in-universe one, is watching, and asking why it is all happening in a panic.
 Now this in of itself is somewhat heart-rending.
-But THEN you get into actually interpreting what EVERYTHING that happened in the series actually MEANT.
+But THEN you get into actually interpreting what everything that happened in the series actually meant.
 All of Wilfre's schemes, in all 3 games?
-Yeah.
-They were meant to perpetuate the existence of the dream world...BY KILLING MIKE.
-THE REAL ONE.
+They were meant to perpetuate the existence of the dream world... by killing the real Mike.
 The spreading darkness in the first game?
 Symbolic of Death.
-Don't know about the second game, but it definitely had something to do with Death.
-And now this game, the loss of color in the world is symbolic of, what else, DEATH.
-Holy fucking shit.
-NOT ONLY THAT, but in the scene in the end credits, you see that MIKE'S PARENTS DIED IN THE CAR CRASH THAT SENT HIM INTO A COMA.
-Jesus Christ.
-Damn you, 5th Cell.
-DAMN YOU!!!!!
+And now this game, the loss of color in the world is symbolic of, what else, death.
+Not only that, but in the scene in the end credits, you see that Mike's parents died in the car crash that sent him into a coma.

-Hell 5th Cell themselves even thought the ending to the sequel was too depressing, and actually went as far to change the ending to The Next Chapter in the Compilation Re-releaseinto something much gentler than the ending described above.
+5th Cell themselves even thought the ending to the sequel was too depressing, and actually went as far to change the ending to The Next Chapter in the Compilation Re-releaseinto something much gentler than the ending described above.
 YMMV whether the ending is better being changed to something a lot more happier or if it is worse because it lacks the emotional powerful sadness of 5th Cell's original ending to the game, since the changed ending leaves unanswered questions, and takes too much of the game's plot out of its original Context for example, there was never a car crash.
 Instead Mike falls from a tree trying to catch fireflies so Heather's face is shown as just fine and uninjured.
 The art in the changed ending also looks similar to the Scribblenaut's official game artwork.